MrNewbie-KH/Omnifood/README.md

 # Omnifood

-A Healthy Food Delivery Company and it's a fictional company, that provides food subscriptions for its customers.
+A Healthy Food Delivery Company and it's a not real company, about food subscriptions for customers.

 ## Build with

-Html , CSS and some javascript to make the work with the site handy.
+Html , CSS and some javascript to make the work with the site handy, but no real functionality or real backend technologies.

 # It contains the following